What's next for O.J. Simpson?

 "I think it will be a lot like life was between 1995 and 2007," Toobin said.
 "He was really a pariah.
 His old life was gone -- celebrity pitchman, sportscaster, actor, all gone."

-So what's next for the 70-year-old, who was known as the "Juice" during his football heyday?
+So what's next for the 70-year-old who was known as the "Juice" during his football heyday?

 When will Simpson go free?

-The next chapter in Simpson's life could begin as soon as October, the earliest time he could be released, according to David Smith, a spokesman for the Nevada Board of Parole Commissioners.
+The next chapter in Simpson's life could begin as soon as October, the earliest he could be released, according to David Smith, a spokesman for the Nevada Board of Parole Commissioners.
+The state must now develop his release plan.

 What will Simpson do?